 Evelyn Mantalvo and Sadie

-Since the mid-1970’s, at Incarnate Word College, community members have gathered near the Headwaters to remember St. Francis of Assisi (1182 - 1226), patron saint of ecology, and to have a blessing of animals.
+On or near October 4, since the mid-1970’s, at Incarnate Word College (now the University of the Incarnate Word), community members have gathered near the Headwaters to remember St. Francis of Assisi (1182 - 1226), patron saint of ecology, and to have a blessing of animals.
 The pandemic kept people from gathering outside, but online connections made it possible for one of the founders of the tradition at Incarnate Word to virtually attend, Kim Brinster.
 She now lives in New Zealand and shared stories of roosters on their island.
 This 2020 celebration in front of screens included guinea pigs, cats, dogs, and about 50 two legged creatures.
 Students, families, friends, and retired faculty from New Mexico and around the San Antonio area came.
 Yesenia Caloca and Alyssa Kennedy shared prayers.
 Sr. Martha Ann Kirk noted that while people were killing each other during the Crusades, Francis bravely went to the Muslim ruler to talk about stopping the violence.
 All watched images and listened to song by her friends Jesse Manibusan and Bro.
 Rufino Zaragoza ofm.
 She had been invited to help them find pictures of peace makers.
 "The Spirit of Assisi: We come only armed with love" https://www.youtube.com/watch?v=DyWZhk4ZDFo Can I learn to “come only armed with love”?
 Am I willing to take down

 Kassandra Luna, a sophomore, majoring in Security Systems, said, “The Blessing of the Animals and Celebration of Creation event brought me a few tears of joys.
 I am an animal lover, more towards dogs because they match my crazy energy.
 I loved seeing everybody's animals on screen, I honestly wanted to hug them because they were so cute.
 I loved the way everyone was so proud to show off their animals as if they were their own children.
 The best part was when they acknowledged that were not perfect and that is what loved them even more.
 I enjoyed the second part of the event because we were covering plastic pollution.
 We know that plastic pollution is a main contributing factor to the the destruction of our green planet so to see this organization bring awareness to the topics and give us the sources in order to participate in making a 180 is very inspiring.”